coder/coder/docs/quickstart/aws.md

 <img src="../images/quickstart/aws/aws6.png">

-Now that we’ve gathered all the information you will need to ssh into your EC2 instance, on a terminal on your local system, navigate to the `.pem` file downloaded when you created the EC2 instance.
+Now that we’ve gathered all the information you will need to SSH into your EC2 instance, on a terminal on your local system, navigate to the `.pem` file downloaded when you created the EC2 instance.
 Run the following command:

 ```sh
 chmod 400 [mykey].pem
 ```

-This adds the required permissions for ssh-ing into an EC2 instance.
+This adds the required permissions for SSH-ing into an EC2 instance.

 Run the following command in terminal, where `mykey` is the security key file, `username` is the username found above for the relevant EC2 operating system image, and the `ip-address` is the IPv4 address for the server: